 What do farm sitters do?

 A farm sitter knows they’ll be expected to do more than a cat or dog sitter - it’s a physically demanding day job where experience is almost always mandatory.
-Here’s a glimpse into what their daily routine might look like:
+It's certainly more work than a drop-in pet sitter (but if you're interested, check out these numbers on drop in pet sitting rates).
+Here’s a glimpse into what the daily routine of a farm sitter might look like:

 Animal care